ccieblogger/netraven/docs/development_log/issue/72-log-api-filters/phase-1-job-type-filter.md

 - Implementation of job_type filtering is beginning.
 - Will update the API endpoint, schema, and tests as described in the plan.

+## Completion Update (2024-06-08)
+- The job_type filter for the /logs/ API endpoint is implemented, tested, and committed.
+- All log API tests, including the new job_type filter, are passing in the containerized environment.
+- Unrelated test failures (users, tags, device credentials, etc.) are out of scope for this issue and should be addressed separately.

 ## Next Steps
 1. Update the API endpoint and query logic to support filtering by `job_type`.
 2. Update the API schema and OpenAPI docs.